Comply with standards for climatic and mechanical testing

 Information about storage, transport and use environments and the different influences they have is crucial in relation to specifying relevant tests.
 IEC Technical Committee 104 (TC 104) covers standardisation within environmental conditions and the classification of these, as described in IEC 60721, i.e. the description and quantification of environmental parameters such as temperature, humidity, vibration, shock and corrosive effects, classification of environmental parameters and related test requirements.
 It is a well of useful information, which companies and FORCE Technology can exploit when specifying environmental testing for a product.

 Help in specifying and performing excellent testsThe individual test methods are described in IEC 60068 “Environmental testing”– Part 2-X. To put it simply, the standard series describes how you perform a good test of electrical, electro-mechanical or electronic equipment or devices, their subassemblies, modules and components.
 The numbers of the standards are organised so that X stands for the individual test.
 For example, IEC 60062-2-6 describes sinususoidal vibration and IEC 60068-2-30 cyclicic humdity.
-The most recent standard to be added has been designated with the number IEC 60068-2-85 and concerns vibration and “long time history replication”.
+One of the most recent standard to be added has been designated with the number IEC 60068-2-85 and concerns vibration and “long time history replication”.
 At some point IEC decided to add 60000 to the number, so you can find old references to the standards that are named IEC 68-2-X.

 The standards describe a range of preferred severities, but it is up to the companies themselves or with help from FORCE Technology to define the severity of a given test.
-This is contrary then to popular belief that it is enough simply to refer to the standard.
+This contrary to popular belief that it is enough simply to refer to the standard.
 It is also necessary to indicate the severityof a test, e.g. temperature and duration or frequency range, amplitude, number of axes and duration.

 There are also special standards found within the series IEC 60068-1 and IEC 60068-3, which guide the user and provide background information on e.g. test equipment.